Rajpratik71/eucalyptus-wiki/Riakcs-tech-preview-known-issues.md

+### Object Storage only ###

+Note: The tech preview is designed to demonstrate object storage along with Eucalyptus IAM support.
+Please only register the CLC and OSG components.
+The tech preview is not capable of running instances.

 ### Configuration
 1. When registering multiple OSG components, OSGs not co-located with the CLC will require a service restart to pick up the backend configuration if the service was running prior to registration.
 This will be resolved in the 4.0 release.